arpitbbhayani/articles/blogs/idf.md

 The IDF was heuristically proposed in the paper "[A statistical interpretation of term specificity and its application in retrieval](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.115.8343&rep=rep1&type=pdf)" (Spärck Jones, 1972)  was originally called Term Specificity.

 # The intuition behind IDF
-The intuition was that a query term which occurs in many documents is not a good discriminator,and should be given less weight than one which occurs in few documents, and the measure was an heuristic implementation of this intuition.
+A term that occurs in many documents should be given lesser weight than the one that occurs in a fewer documents.
+This heuristic measure (s) could be formulated as

-This means it has to be inverselyy proportional to frequency
+IDF INVERSELY PROPORTIONAL TO DOCUMENTS IN WHICH WORD IS PRESENT

 # The most common IDF
 Assume there areNdocuments in the collection, and that termtioccurs inniof them.
 (Whatmight constitute a ‘term’ is not of concern to us here, but we may assume that terms arewords, or possibly phrases or word stems.
 ‘Occurs in’ is taken as shorthand for ‘is an indexterm for’, again ignoring all the difficulties or subtleties of either automatic indexing fromnatural language text, or human assignment of index terms.)
 Then the measure proposed bySparck Jones, as a weight to be applied to termti, is essentiallyidf(ti) = logNni(1)Actually this is not quite accurate – the original measure was an integer approximation tothis formula, and the logarithm was specifically to the base 2.
 However, as will be seen below,the base of the logarithm is not in general important.